-According to a survey conducted by data and measurement company Nielsen, 66 percent of respondents indicated that they’re willing to pay more for products and services that come from companies that are committed to positive social and environmental impact.
+According to a survey conducted by data and measurement company Nielsen, 66% of respondents indicated that they’re willing to pay more for products and services that come from companies that are committed to positive social and environmental impact.

-With a digital supply chain, brand and marketing managers would be able to track and trace their products back to their provenance, providing consumers with tangible proof to reassure them that what they are consuming is indeed genuine and securing their loyalty.
+With a digital supply chain, for example, using QR codes, brand and marketing managers would track and trace their products back to their provenance, providing consumers with tangible proof to reassure them that what they are consuming is indeed genuine, securing their loyalty.

 As you can see, such ‘smart packaging’ provides brand and marketing managers with an additional channel to engage end-consumers.
-Gamification, loyalty programs, and storytelling are some ways in which you can encourage consumers to follow, re-engage, and advocate for your brand and products.
+Gamification, loyalty programs, and storytelling are ways to encourage consumers to follow, re-engage, and advocate for your brand and products.

-The same data can also provide category managers with insights as to the products that consumers tend to order together, and bundle them with a discount in the right season to sell more units.
+The same data can also provide category managers with insights into the products that consumers tend to order together and bundle them with a discount in the right season to sell more units.

 How supply chain managers can improve their business with digitalization